The benefits of going solo on your next liveaboard trip

-Are you the type that’s always ready to go, but has to wait on all the others?
+Are you the type that’s always ready to go but has to wait on all the others?
 Or are you sick and tired of people telling you to hurry up?
-Whatever the case, when travelling by yourself, those annoyances are out of the equation.
+Whatever the case, when traveling by yourself, those annoyances are out of the equation.

 You get to do/skip whatever you want

 There’ll be no one around to take with you on your little escapades.
 Sometimes you don’t want people to tag along, but you feel obligated to ask them anyway (God forbid they say “yes”).
 Other times you genuinely want people to join in, but they do so reluctantly (or even worse, you have to convince them), taking away from the experience.

 The opposite also holds true by the way: you can avoid feeling pressured into doing things you don’t want to do or don’t have to dread people’s reactions when you tell them ‘no’.